-Teachers are required to use the assessment table to develop an assessment outline for the pair of units (or for a single unit where only one is being studied).
+Teachers are required to use the assessment table to develop an assessment outline for the pair of units.

 The assessment outline must:

 - include a set of assessment tasks

 - include a general description of each task

 - indicate the unit content to be assessed

 - indicate a weighting for each task and each assessment type

 - include the approximate timing of each task (for example, the week the task is conducted, or the issue and submission dates for an extended task).